How to Use the Essential Sound Panel for SFX and Ambience in Premiere Pro

 Pan

 The Pan option is nice if you have a bunch of sound effect clips and you need to manage their position in terms of their stereo imaging right or left.
-This is a quick way that you can do that, and you don’t have to go into the effect controls—you can just the slider right or left.
+This is a quick way that you can do that, and you don’t have to into the effect controls—you can just move the slider right or left.

 You’d be surprised at how much clearer you can make a mix by taking some sound effects and moving them around.
-Also, if you have a lot of things going on, spacing those out in terms of right and left can really up your mix a lot more.
+Also, if you have a lot of things going on, spacing those out in terms of right and left can really open up your mix a lot more.
 So experiment with that.

 SFXSFXSFX